maty7253/maty7253/README.md

 33. goats are now senior developers
 34. I report to goats
 35. life is strange
-36. I still live on mountain with even more goats
+36. I still live on mountain with even more goats    <--- that's also my location

 ## MY FAVORITE PROGRAMMING LANGUAGES RANKED BY HOW MUCH THEY HURT MY FEELINGS